Privacy (transparency) notice pursuant to General Data Protection Regulation Arts 13 and 14.

 Legitimate Interest.
 We have a legitimate interest in using your data for those purposes.
 We do not need your consent.

 Those with whom we share it.
 Some of our data, which could include your personal data, is stored off site by third parties.
 Some is stored by our UK subsidiary, Critical Software Technologies.
-None of our personal data is stored outside the EEA or UK.
-None of our personal data is stored outside the EEA or UK.
+None of our personal data, except that on our marketing database, is stored outside the EEA or UK.
 We may, if your role would be working for one of our customers, provide it to that customer to allow them to assess you.
 If we seek references for you we will supply your name and details of the proposed role to your referees.
 If we wish to verify your qualifications or suitability we may provide information sufficient to identify you, things that you have told us about yourself and the proposed role to those that can verify the information you have given us.

 Retention.
-If we decide not to employ you, most personal data about you will be deleted/destroyed six months after that decision is made and we will retain only sufficient data to identify that we have considered you for employment but that your application was unsuccessful.
-If we think we might want to employ you in future and tell you so, we will retain indefinitely all the data that we have about you.
+If we decide not to employ you, most personal data about you will be deleted/destroyed approximately six months after that decision is made and we will retain only sufficient data to identify that we have considered you for employment but that your application was unsuccessful.
+If we think we might want to employ you in future we will retain indefinitely all the data that we have about you unless you ask us to delete it.
 If we employ you, all the data about you will be transferred to your HR file and used and retained in accordance with our policies for employment.

 Why we need your data.
 Without your data we would be unable to assess you, or contact you.